-The mission of the Boston University Master of Science Degree Program in Speech-Language Pathology is to prepare graduates to meet American Speech-Language-Hearing Association (ASHA) clinical certification standards and state licensure requirements necessary for entry-level practice positions.
-We believe that the study of human communication disorders must be built on a strong foundation in the basic sciences and normal processes related to communication and cognition as well as an understanding and appreciation of scientific inquiry.
+The mission of the Boston University Master of Science degree program in Speech-Language Pathology is to prepare graduates to meet American Speech-Language-Hearing Association (ASHA) clinical certification standards and state licensure requirements necessary for entry-level practice positions.
+We believe that the study of human communication disorders must be built on a strong foundation in the basic sciences and normal processes related to communication, cognition, and swallowing as well as an understanding and appreciation of scientific inquiry.
 The program strives to create a learning environment that fosters critical and innovative thinking and encourages the development of future leaders.
 The Master of Science education program in Speech-Language Pathology at Boston University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association (ASHA), 2200 Research Boulevard #310, Rockville, MD 20850; 800-498-2071 or 301-296-5700.

-The master’s degree program generally requires the equivalent of four semesters of full-time study plus a minimum of four credits during the summer, the exact number depending on the specific prerequisites that have been completed prior to entering the graduate program.
+The master’s degree program requires the equivalent of four semesters of full-time study plus a minimum of four credits during the summer, the exact number depending on the specific prerequisites that have been completed prior to entering the graduate program.
 All course plans are individualized based on student needs.
 Course selection depends upon the student’s undergraduate preparation and professional and certification goals.
-A minimum of 64 graduate credits plus successful completion of a comprehensive written examination are required.
+A minimum of 67 credits plus successful completion of a comprehensive written examination are required.
 For qualified students, a thesis may be substituted for the written examination.

 The program prepares students for employment in medical, rehabilitation, private practice, educational, and community settings.

 Program Learning Outcomes

 Students graduating with a MS degree in Speech-Language Pathology will: